martijnpoppen/com.whatsapp/README.md

 - Install this app on your Homey
 - Go to add devices
 - Provide your mobile number and apiKey (from TextMeBot).
 Click Next
-- Scan ONLY the QR code that Whatsapp Homey app generates with your Whatsapp app on your mobile phone
+- Scan ONLY the QR code that Whatsapp Homey app generates with your WhatsApp app on your mobile phone

 ---